ucbrise/waldo/README.md

 ## Testing locally

 To run the entire system locally, start server X as `./build/bin/query_server config/serverX.config`.
 Start the client with `./build/bin/bench config/client.config`.
 Alternatively, start the client with `./build/bin/correctness_tests` to run the correctness tests.
 Modify the parameters in the corresponding config files to run with different settings (e.g. number of cores, malicious security).
+Make sure to start the servers within 10 seconds of each other and wait until each has printed "DONE WITH SETUP" before starting the client (this means initialization has completed).

 The following unit tests can also be run locally:
 ```